Abandoned Mine Land Reclamation (AMLR)

 Award Procedure

 The regional office must act upon a grant application within 60 days of submittal of a complete application (An exception is for certified States that submit AML grant applications in which OSMRE must complete its review within 30 days).
 All applications will be initially screened for eligibility and compliance with the requirements stated notice of funding opportunity.
 All timely submitted and qualified proposals are reviewed by an OSMRE selection panel.
 Applications will be rated based on established criteria used to evaluate merit as outlined in Notice of Funding Opportunity.
-Applicants may undergo a site visit.
 The OSMRE Field Directors or his/her designee approves and awards cooperative agreements for this program.
 If the application is not approved, the regional office must provide the reasons for disapproval in writing.

 Deadlines